-A few weeks ago, I was chatting with my mum on the phone.
+A few weeks ago, I was chatting with my mom on the phone.
 It was a casual conversation, catching up on what was up with both of us, as well as other members of our family.
 When the topic of Christmas came up, though, I felt an immediate shift.
-My mum became a bit more reserved; was she steeling herself?
-"How would you feel about not exchanging presents this year?" she asked.
+My mom became a bit more reserved; was she steeling herself?
+"How would you feel about not exchanging gifts this year?" she asked.
 I breathed an enormous sigh of relief.

 The COVID-19 pandemic has forced us to re-think nearly every aspect of our daily lives, from screen time to wedding celebrations.
 We're taking time to reconsider all sorts of practices we previously took as givens.
 For the sake of our sanities, that re-examination should be extended to holiday gift-giving, especially if it's adding anxiety to an already overwhelming year.